Her light has blown out, our hearts are crushed.

 Losing a baby is an unimaginable tragedy.
 She had big plans and we humans ended her life after just 9 sweet months on this beautiful planet.
 I will never forgive NATURGY, the electrical company for electrocuting Melikki's mother and the countless other monkeys and animals, and also the government agencies of Panama for turning their backs on her.

-I am fired up and going to do something about this.
 I thought we were making difference before but watch out world, I'm fired up and ready to do something.

 Whoah there, I know that was a heavy email and thank you for making it this far but sometimes, the truth, no matter how hard, has to be told to make something happen.
 If you're feeling fired up like I am, let me know and you can join us in what is going to be one of the greatest conservation efforts ever.